jnozzi/cocoadev.com/markdown/FlippingViews.md

 Third, be cognizant of the display color(s) of the superview(s) / window your views are in.
 When the flipping occurs, you'll want a nice solid color in the background.
 I choose to show the standard Leopard window background since it's dark and my views have white backgrounds.
 It sets off the edges of the animation nicely.
 I originally used a white background but it just didn't look as pretty.

-Fourth, if you're not using General/GarbageCollection, you'll want to make sure you properly retain/release your views while swapping them around.
+Fourth, if you're not using GarbageCollection, you'll want to make sure you properly retain/release your views while swapping them around.
 Newbies beware. :-)

 Fifth, there are some times when the animation slows down.
 WAY down.
 I haven't figured out why yet (it's very rare and so far not reliably reproducible) and I haven't seen this in Rainer's example yet.
 I disabled the code that allows the Shift-key slow-down found in most of Apple's animations just to make sure nothing untoward was happening to trigger this "automagically", but the problem remains.
 I have not yet done any real testing yet, but I'm sure this is my fault.